Contact: Ken Richards (603) 271-4060

-The Beede Waste Oil/Cash Energy site consists of two parcels totaling about 40.6 acres on Kelly Road in Plaistow near the junction of NH Routes 125 and 121A.
+The Beede Waste Oil/Cash Energy site consists of two parcels totaling about 40.6 acres at 221 Main Street in Plaistow.
 Waste oil recycling operations had reportedly been there since the 1920s and later facility operations included waste oil processing and resale, fuel oil sale, contaminated soil processing into cold-mix asphalt, anti-freeze recycling, and other related industries.

 Contamination on the site originated from poor storage and handling of waste oil and other products as well as the unlined and uncovered storage of large contaminated soil piles.
 Elevated concentrations of polychlorinated biphenyls (PCBs) were first detected by DES in waste oil found in several above-ground storage tanks following complaints of odors in 1979.
 Numerous notices, letters of deficiency, administrative orders and court orders to cease operations and perform investigation and remedial activities were issued from 1980 to 1992.